iozsaygi/iozsaygi.github.io/_posts/2023-11-27-terrain-modification-and-creep-spread-in-real-time-strategy-games.md

 Now that we are able to place buildings with mouse clicks, we can finally start to work on the actual gameplay implementation of creep spread.

 ### Implementing creep logic
+I will be implementing the creep spread feature in a single MonoBehaviour class, but I will divide it into separate functions during the explanation.
+So first, let's start with our fields (variables that will adjust creep spread behaviour) that will be serialized in the Unity editor.